kevix01/HPCA_nn_project/README.md

 - **Prediction**: After training, the network predicts the labels for the dataset and computes the accuracy.
 - **Flexibility**: The network architecture and training parameters can be configured via command-line arguments, such as the number of neurons in hidden layers, batch size, and learning rate.
 - **Performance**: Forward and backward can be parallelized using OpenMP for CPU and CUDA for GPU.
+- **Analysis**: The program includes high-performance clocks to measure the time taken by forward and backward steps.

 ### Dataset:
 - **REJAFADA**: A dataset with 6824 features and 1996 samples.
 The dataset is loaded and normalized.